 4.0 OUTSTANDING PROFESSOR AWARD

 4. 1.
 Purpose: The Outstanding Professor Award, established in 1980, is designed to encourage, reward, and publicly acknowledge outstanding professorial performance.
 This award is the only award given by California State University, Long Beach that recognizes excellence in all three (3) of the following areas: instruction and instructionally related activities, scholarly and creative activities, and professional service.
-There are no more than three (3) awards granted annually.
+At most three (3) awards are granted annually.

 4.2.
 Eligibility: Eligible candidates for the award are Unit 3 employees at the Associate level or above, or equivalent rank or range.
 A significant portion of the nominee's accomplishments must have been achieved while a faculty member at California State University, Long Beach.
 Past recipients of the Outstanding Professor Award at this University are not eligible for this award.